aliasgarlabs/EE4486-Project1/README.md

 ## Approach number 2

-In this approach, we use the exponent/ log property.
-We first find the log of real number x using the in-built Math.log(double) method.
-The result is then passed as an argument to built-in exponential function Math.exp(double).
+In this approach, we use the Log property to find the 3/5th power of the real number x.
+We first find log of x and multiply it by the exponent power.
+Then we find the log inverse of the product obtained from above multiplication using the Inverse Log table.

 ## Installation